molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 almost finished.

 ## 7. Update profiles
 Login into the website and go to the profiles tab.
 Here two profiles should be listed: `default` and `xenon`.
+Any other profiles can be removed.

 1. Edit the default profile.
 2. Change the "image" to `datashield/rock-base:latest` and save.